Custom Lookup Tables

 panther_analysis_tool upload --filter AnalysisType=lookup_table

-You can sync via S3 through the Panther Console or with PAT:
+You can set up data sync from an S3 bucket through the Panther Console or PAT:

 1. In the left-hand navigation bar in your Panther Console, click Configure > Lookup Tables.